 If an affected student disagrees with the determination or action and is unable to resolve the matter to the mutual satisfaction of the student and the instructor, the student may have the matter reviewed through the university's grievance process.

 Faculty Academic Integrity

-The substantive standards of academic honesty stated in this policy apply a fortiori to faculty.
-Indeed, all members of the BYU–H community are expected to act according to the highest principles of academic integrity.
+The substantive standards of academic honesty stated in this policy also apply to faculty.
+Indeed, all members of the BYU–Hawaii community are expected to act according to the highest principles of academic integrity.